s-case/wsqr-server/scase-wp5-wsqrserver/WSQRServer.md

                "serviceName": "..."
                "measure_name": "..."
             }

+# Get External Measure by Position [/services/{service_name}/external/{measure_position}/get]
+An endpoint for getting an external measure by position.

+Getting a new external measure requires sending a GET request including the service name and the measure position and receiving a response containing the following attributes:

+- serviceName
+- measurePos

+## Annotating phrases [POST]

+Using the WSQR server for getting an external measure requires posting the following request:

++ Request (application/json)

+        {
+            "service_name": "..."
+            "measure_pos": "..."
+        }

+If the request is correct the server should return a Response 200

++ Response 200 (application/json)
+   + Headers

+            {
+               "transfer-encoding": "chunked",
+               "date": "...",
+               "content-type": "application/json",
+               "server": "..."
+            }

+   + Body

+            {
+               "serviceName": "..."
+               "measure_name": "..."
+            }

+# Get External Measure by Kind [/services/{service_name}/external/{measure_name}/{value_kind}]
+An endpoint for getting an external measure by value kind.

+Getting a new external measure requires sending a GET request including the service name, the measure name and the value kind and receiving a response containing the following attributes:

+- serviceName
+- measureName
+- valueKind

+## Annotating phrases [POST]

+Using the WSQR server for getting an external measure requires posting the following request:

++ Request (application/json)

+        {
+            "service_name": "..."
+            "measure_value": "..."
+        }

+If the request is correct the server should return a Response 200

++ Response 200 (application/json)
+   + Headers

+            {
+               "transfer-encoding": "chunked",
+               "date": "...",
+               "content-type": "application/json",
+               "server": "..."
+            }

+   + Body

+            {
+               "serviceName": "..."
+               "measure_name": "..."
+            }

 # Get all Measures [/services/{service_name}/measures]
 An endpoint for getting all measures of a web service.